zenwalk/feralfilehosting/Feral Wiki/HTTP/Putting your WWW folder to use/readme.md

 echo -e '\nDirectoryIndex  index.html  index.php  /_h5ai/server/php/index.php' >> ~/www/$(whoami).$(hostname)/public_html/.htaccess
 ~~~

 _h5ai will now be ready to use in your WWW.
 By default this works from the WWW root down.

 If you would like to make it specific to certain folders you need to edit the `.htaccess ` files and remove this:

 ~~~
 DirectoryIndex  index.html  index.php  /_h5ai/server/php/index.php
 ~~~

-Now inside the directory you want to use _h5ai create a `.htaccess` file and add the the line above you just removed.
+Then, inside the directory you want to use _h5ai create either:

+1: Create a `.htaccess` file if there is not one present, or add the line to it

+2: Add the line to any existing `.htaccess` files.
 This will make it work for this folder and folders within.

 **For nginx only:**